Floydv149/bibleLinkerPro/README.md

 -   Expand the Bible book name from abbreviation to full name.
 -   Automaticaly get the current line when using the command.
 -   Automatically open the newly generated link.
+-   Choose your preferred Bible edition (nwt or nwtsty).

 ### Styling